TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

 # [Detect Data Changes](#tab/datachanges)
 In configuration with Detect Data Changes, <span style="color:#01a99d">__*records in the archived partitions are refreshed if the value of a date column updates to the maximum value in that column.*__</span>

 The purpose of Detect Data Changes is to account for situations where historical data might still infrequently be updated.
-An example might be Order Lines data which receive a new Requested Delivery Date.
+An example might be Order Lines data which receive a new Requested Delivery Date, or have their status changed to 'Cancelled'.
 Using Detect Data Changes, a single date column in the table is watched for changes.
-All records will be refreshed where the value equals the maximum value in that column.
-For example with the column _[DateOfLastUpdate]_, if the latest value is 2023-01-08, all records with the value 2023-01-08 will be refreshed, even if they are in the archived, historical partitions.
+All records will be refreshed where the value equals the maximum value in that column, including those archived in the <span style="color:#BC4A47">_rolling window_</span>.
+For example with the column _[DateOfLastUpdate]_, if the latest value is 2023-01-08, all records with the value 2023-01-08 will be refreshed, even if they are in the archived, historical partitions of the <span style="color:#BC4A47">_rolling window_</span>.

 This is configured when the <em>Polling Expression</em> contains a valid M Expression that returns the maximum of a datetime column in the table.
 An example of a valid <em>Polling Expression</em> is below:
 ```M